bmlindor/ttv_ss/AAREADME.md

 try002	medium		fine		30
 try003	medium		fine

-5/25/2016 --> 8/4/2020
+8/4/2020
 Updated everything to be compatible with Julia v1.1

-Okay, so things to do next:
+Where Do We Stand:
 1).
+With transit times of Earth & Venus, can infer both of their masses, as well as existence of Jupiter first then Moon 2).
+Q: What really limits timing precision of Earth & Venus about the Sun? (related to Tyler's work)
+3).
+The masses inferred with sufficient data are good, although still a bit more discrepant than I would like:  I need to implement an N-body fit.

+Next Tasks
-Add in the Moon. [ x ]
+1a).
+Add in the option for Moon. [ x ]
+1b).
+Fit for Moon deltaphi [ x ]
 2a).
-See how many observations would be needed (minimum bumber of years required) [ ] 2b).
-See what the necessary precision would be (add noise to simulations). [ ] 3).
-Figure out what the actual expected timing precision would be (limited by stellar noise). [ ]
+See how many observations would be needed (minimum number of years required) [ ] 2b).
+See what the necessary precision would be (add noise to simulations). [ ] 4a).
+Show models are correct: derived Earth and Venus parameters.
-4a).
-Show models are correct: derived Earth and Venus parameters 4b).
-Make plots of histograms with correct values, as well as plots of orbits with 1-sigma uncertainties overplotted with the correct orbits. [ ]
+4b).
+Make plots of histograms of parameter results from MCMC with correct values. [ ] 4c).
+Make plots of orbits with 1-sigma uncertainties overplotted with the correct orbits. [ ] 4d).
+Make plots of logL for Jupiter period and Moon deltaphi with correct values at peak [ ] 6a).
+Using TTVFaster for first estimate, do NBody Gradient fit. [ ] 6b).
+Compare TTVFaster and NBody Grad fits [ ]
+6c).
+Make plots of posterior results of model fit to simulated times. [ ] 7).
+From posteriors, show how well we can measure mean insolation (eccentricity of Earth's orbit). [ ] 10).
+Makes plots of the contributions of individual bodies(including the ones we are neglecting). [ x ] 11).
+Write up model desctription. [ ]
+12).
+Show that model is correct either way (Moon first then Jupiter). [ ]

+Optional Tasks
+3).
+Figure out what the actual expected timing precision would be (limited by stellar noise -- related to Tyler's work).
+3a).
+Could use existing telescope precision info
 5).
-See if we can detect Mars [ ] or Saturn. [ ]
+See if we can detect Mars [ ] or Saturn.
-6).
-Use TTVFaster for first estimate, compare to NBody Gradient [ ] 7).
-Can we measure mean insolation well? [ ]
 8).
-Figure out why the Earth-Moon barycenter offset causes bias in measurements. [ ]
+Figure out why the Earth-Moon barycenter offset causes bias in measurements (see if this is the case).
-9).
-Figure out how to speed things up so I can do a global search, and explore duration & error bar dependence. [ ] (Maybe make a type to hold the pre-computed Laplace coefficents, and pass this to routines, or create a closure for this).
+9a).
+Figure out how to speed things up so I can do a global search, and explore duration & error bar dependence.
-10).
-Makes plots of the contributions of individual bodies (including the ones we are neglecting). [ ]

-6/1/2016 --> 8/4/2020
-Okay, so where do I stand:
-1).
-With transit times of Earth & Venus, can infer both of their masses, as well as existence of Jupiter first then Moon 1a) what about simultaneously?
-2).
-Q: What really limits timing precision of Earth & Venus about the Sun?
-3).
-The masses inferred with sufficient data are good, although still a bit more discrepant than I would like:  I need to implement an N-body fit.
-4).
-Do actual NBODY Grad fit!!
+9b).
+Do inverse matrix fitting for linear parameters (Jupiter period & Moon deltaphi) to speed things up (might be more robust).
+9c).
+Maybe make a type to hold the pre-computed Laplace coefficents, and pass this to routines, or create a closure for this.
+13a).
+Make model of actual transit light curves.
+13b).
+Show how well constrained densities are (for Earth and Venus).
+13c).
+Show how well constrained densities are for Sun.